christophemarois/phptextpost/README.md

-# PHPTextPost 1.0
+# PHPTextPost 1.1
+### Description

+PHPTextPost is a lightweight, database-less and highly customizable posting system that can be used as a blog or news roll.
+It features:

+* Automatic thumbnail creation
+* Integrated markdown formating
+* Page listing or optional scroll auto-loading
+* Permalinks for pages and posts

 ### Requirements

-* PHP5
+PHP > 5.3 and GD 2.0+

 ### Installation

-* In the file in which you wish to include PHPTextPost, define `$directory` to point to the directory containing the posts, with trailing slash, then include `parser.php`
+In the file in which you wish to include PHPTextPost, define `$directory` to point to the directory containing the posts (with trailing slash), then include `parser.php`

 ###### Example